Canadian pipers in World War I: 16th Battalion

 Canadian Regiments in World War I often had a pipe band also known as Canadian military bands.
 The most well known Canadian pipe band during World War I played alongside the 16th Battalion (Canadian Scottish), CEF.
 The 16th Battalion was formed in September 1914, shortly after Canada entered the First World War.
 After the enlistment process began, the 16th Battalion called for an entire pipe band to escort them in the war.
 After arriving on the front, and throughout the war, the 16th Battalion rarely fought without the Canadian pipers.
 During the war, many of the 16th Battalion pipers served as runners who brought orders, rations, and ammunition to the front, while others acted as stretcher-bearers responsible for bringing wounded troops to the rear.
 Although some pipers were permitted to play during the battles, most would play while the troops marched to the front, and during the ceremonies that were held between battles.
-For the first part of the war, the tune "Scotland is my ain Hame" was used during the marches, which was later was changed to "All the Blue Bonnets are O'er the Border."
+For the first part of the war, the tune "Scotland is my ain Hame" was used during the marches, which was later changed to "All the Blue Bonnets are O'er the Border."
 In total, the 16th Battalion had thirty pipers enlist during the First World War.